edgexfoundry/edgex-docs/docs_src/design/adr/0024-system-events.md

 -  Another design approach that was considered is to use Support Notifications to send the System Events via REST.
 This would require consumers to create subscriptions to receive the Systems Events via REST to some endpoint on the consuming service.
 This subscription would be created using the existing Support Notifications [subscription](https://app.swaggerhub.com/apis/EdgeXFoundry1/support-notifications/2.2.0#/default/post_subscription) REST API.
 Likely each subscription would be for a specific Event Type.
 System Events would be Published by POSTing them to Support Notification [notification](https://app.swaggerhub.com/apis/EdgeXFoundry1/support-notifications/2.2.0#/default/post_notification) REST API, which would them forward them via REST POST to each service subscribed to the particular System Event.
 The System Event DTO would still be used, just sent via the REST.
 This approach is more complex, requires consumer services to have new REST endpoint(s) to receive the System Events and relies on REST rather than messaging, thus this approach was not chosen.

 ## Decision
-This design will satisfy the  [System Events for Devices ](https://docs.edgexfoundry.org/2.3/design/ucr/0001-System-Events-for-Devices/) use case as well as most future System Event use cases
+This design will satisfy the  [System Events for Devices](https://docs.edgexfoundry.org/2.3/design/ucr/0001-System-Events-for-Devices/) use case as well as possibly other future System Event use cases.

 ## Other Related ADRs
 - [Metric Collection ADR](https://docs.edgexfoundry.org/2.2/design/adr/0006-Metrics-Collection/) - Use of EdgeX MessageBus to publish and subscribe service metrics